 For more running routes, see Route List.

 I always like getting back to Bristol.
 It has that historical charm of regional English towns, combined with a lot of dynamic energy.
-It has an old seafaring tradition and lots of historic sights, plus a big student community and claims the title of lively home-base for the world's street artists.
+It has an old seafaring tradition and lots of historic sights, plus a big student community and it claims the title as the lively home-base for the world's street artists.

-This route loops through much of the scenic attractions of this southwest English city, and taking in two hefty hills in the process.
+This route loops through much of the scenic attractions of this southwestern English city, and taking in two hefty hills in the process.
 Bristol is, without a doubt, a very hilly place.
-So a hill run is just doing it right, running in Bristol fashion.
+So doing a hill run is just doing it right, running in Bristol fashion.

 We will run along the harbor on the River Avon, with its redeveloped waterfront, then head up to the highest hill, with Brandon Hill Park at its peak, then head down to run up the next hill in the university neighborhood.
 Then we'll run back through the old town to the start.

 |Queen Square.
 Start running in the direction the camera is pointing!|

 Turn to face the southwest corner of the square and run off into Farr's Lane.
 In just a block you'll cross a modern pedestrian bridge over the old harbor.
 On the other side, you'll see the redeveloped riverfront area spread out before you.

 Turn left at the roundabout and head uphill, but cross the street and go up the stone stairs after you pass the first house.

 The stairs lead up into Brandon Hill Park.
 This is the steepest part of the run.